Meet the Biden dogs: New POTUS brings shelter dog to the White House

-This is the real story of the US election: the Biden dogs.
-Although there will still be no cats in the White House, the presidential abode will be gaining a couple of new four-legged occupants when their master the president elect (depending on who you speak to) moves in.
+This is the real story of the US election: the Biden dogs!
+The presidential abode will be gaining a couple of new four-legged occupants now their master, POTUS 46, has moved in.

 Both German Shepherds, Champ was brought in as a puppy in 2008 after becoming Vice-President in 2008.
 Joe’s wife Jill kept her promise to get him one after he emerged victorious, his name being given to them by their grandchildren, referring to Joe’s own father’s occasional nickname for him.